nadoo/glider/README.md

 ## Customize Build

-You can customize and build glider by yourself if you want a smaller binary.
+You can customize and build glider if you want a smaller binary.

 1. Clone the source code:
   ```bash